Chuggington

-Chuggington (also known as Chuggington: Tales from the Rails since series six) is a British computer-animated children's television series aimed at toddlers, produced by Ludorum PLC (Series 1–5) and Herschend Entertainment Studios (series six).
-It is broadcast on the BBC's CBeebies channel and other channels internationally.
-Originally composed of 5 series running from 2008 to 2015, the series left its five-six year hiatus when a new batch of episodes was released on Disney Junior in the United States on June 29, 2020, and on CBeebies in the United Kingdom on January 2, 2021.
-A seventh series is currently in production.
+Chuggington, also known as Chuggington: Tales from the Rails in series 6, is a British animated television series aimed at pre-school children, produced by Ludorum plc and Herschend Entertainment Studios.
+It is broadcast on the BBC's CBeebies channel, Disney Jr., and other channels internationally.
+Originally composed of six series, running from 2008 to 2021.

 Setting

-In the fictional town of Chuggington are young novice railway anthropomorphic locomotives, called "Trainees", Koko, Wilson, Brewster, Hoot, Toot and Piper.
-The trainees and sometimes the more experienced chuggers learn the value of loyal friendship, telling the truth, listening carefully, persisting under adversity, completing tasks, resolving conflict without violence, and similar values.
+In the fictional city of Chuggington are young novice anthropomorphic railway locomotives, called "Trainees", Koko, Wilson, Brewster, Hoot & Toot and Piper.
+The trainees and sometimes the more experienced chuggers learn the value of loyal friendship, telling the truth, listening carefully, persisting under adversity, completing tasks, resolving conflict without violence and similar values.
 The locomotives, called "Chuggers", are intelligent, empathetic, independent and somewhat self-directed.
-They have mobile facial and body features.
-Chuggers have no crews, yet some have crew doors that can open.
-Chuggers regularly interact with humans such as passengers and maintenance crews.
-Some chuggers are modeled after well known locomotives.
+They have mobile facial and body features (i.e. other than Olwin, all chuggers have eyebrows that resemble windscreen wipers).
+Chuggers have no drivers, yet some engines have crew doors that can be opened.
+Chuggers regularly interact with humans such as passengers and maintenance staff.
+Some chuggers are modelled after well-known locomotives from various countries.

-The town of Chuggington has a central area of large modern buildings.
-Side-by-side railway tunnels coloured red, blue, yellow and green run under the town centre, leading to the outside world.
-Countryside settings include a farm, a safari park, and a quarry.
-A 'Chugston Hotel' is mentioned.
-"Old Chuggington", an abandoned old town with a similar name to the titular town, overgrown with wild vegetation, is occasionally visited.
+The city of Chuggington has a central area of large modern buildings.
+Side-by-side railway tunnels, coloured red, blue, yellow and green run out of the main depot and go beyond the city, leading to the outside world.
+The four rail lines lead to four different places; the blue line is to a large quarry with a system of mine tunnels, a green line which runs through the countryside, a red line which runs to a harbour and port, and the yellow line which runs through the city centre and to the neighboring town of Tootington.

 Episodes

 Characters

-Wilson, Brewster and Koko are the main characters in Chuggington.
+Wilson, Brewster, and Koko are the main characters in Chuggington.